Mass spectra and strong decays of charmed and charmed-strange mesons: Discussion

 In the $D$-meson family, our predicted mass for $D(1^3F_4)$, $M=3034$ MeV, is comparable with the predictions in Refs.~\cite{Zeng:1994vj,Song:2015fha}.
 From Table~\ref{Dmeson1FwaveDecay}, it is found that the $D(1^3F_4)$ is a fairly narrow state with a width of

 and dominantly decays into the $D\pi$, $D^*\pi$ and $D_1(2430)\pi$ channels with a comparable branching fraction $\sim 20\%$.
+To see the dependence of the decay properties of $D(1^3F_4)$ on its mass, we also plot the main partial widths and the total width as functions of the mass in Fig.~\ref{DFwaveMirunning}.
+It is found that the partial and total decay widths increase smoothly with the mass.
+With a mass uncertainty of $50$ MeV, the total width of $D(1^3F_4)$ varies in the range $\sim 50-110$ MeV.
 The narrow width of $D(1^3F_4)$ and its relatively large decay rates into $D\pi$ and $D^*\pi$ are also predicted within the $^3P_0$ models in Refs.~\cite{Godfrey:2015dva,Song:2015fha}.
 The $D(1^3F_4)$ might have a large potential to be observed in the $D\pi$ and $D^*\pi$ final states due to its narrow width.

 It is interesting to find that the $D_J^*(3000)$ resonance with a natural parity observed in the $D\pi$ channel by the LHCb collaboration in 2013~\cite{LHCb:2013jjb} might be a good candidate of $D(1^3F_4)$.
 Our predicted mass $M=3034$ MeV is consistent with the measured value $M_{exp}=3008.1\pm4.0$ MeV of $D_J^*(3000)$.
 Taking $D_J^*(3000)$ as the $D(1^3F_4)$ state, we find that $D_J^*(3000)$ has a large decay rate into the $D\pi$ channel with a branching fraction of $\sim 17\%$, which is consistent with the observations.
 The predicted width $\Gamma \simeq 65$ MeV is also comparable with the data $\Gamma_{exp} =110.5 \pm11.5$ MeV.
 Considering $D_J^*(3000)$ as the $D(1^3F_4)$ state, it also has a large decay rate into the $D^*\pi $ channel, the partial width ratio between $D^*\pi $ and $D\pi $ is predicted to be